 The highlights though are the wonderful ceilings, particularly in the self-descriptive Swan Room and Magpie Room, and the stunning Blazons Hall.

 I then headed up the hillside, though Sintra is even hillier than Lisbon!
-On the way I past Villa Sasseti, an Italian inspired building from 1890.
+On the way I passed Villa Sasseti, an Italian inspired building from 1890.

 There are a large number of rock climbing routes on the mountainside below Castelo dos Mouros, explained in this handy map.